Psalm 9 – God Remembers, Man Forgets

 iii.
 Why does the sinner forget God?

-· Man forgets God because the thought of God makes man afraid.
+· Man forgets God because the thought of God makes him afraid.

 · Man forgets God because the thought of God doesn’t entertain him enough.